nilcm10/md_membrane_env/practical/README.md

 So, if we compare the membrane thickness and the APL on the previous simulations (*just_popc* and *popc+chl*), we really can't see a significant difference.

 Try the analysis again but with longer simulations (100 times longer, i.e. 100 ns), to check for these two quantities.
-The files can be accessed through...
+The files can be accessed [here](ONEDRIVELINK).

 ## Protein-Membrane system